joshglugatch/employee-react/README.md

 <br>

 ## Code Example
-The application is tracking the states of the employee data being filtered and sent to the webpage, and the user's search.
+Using React Hooks, the application is tracking the states of the employee data being filtered and sent to the webpage, and the user's search.

 <br>